 - Brossman Foundation and Ronald E. Frisbie Science Lectureship and Competition

-The 36th Annual Lectureship and Competition will be held on October 22nd, 2020.
+The 36th Annual Lectureship and Competition will be held October 27, 2022.
 The keynote speaker will be applied mathematician, Dr. Tim Chartier.
 Dr. Chartier focuses on computer science and frequently works in data analytics with a specialty in sports analytics.

 - Spotlight on Mathematics, Science and Technology Program

 This program is designed to stimulate interest in science, mathematics and technology among elementary and secondary students.
 The program features presentations by University scientists and mathematicians covering a variety of topics in biology, chemistry, earth sciences, engineering, geography, mathematics, nursing, and physics, and may include scientific demonstrations, information on careers in science, or descriptions of our faculty members' research interests.

 Spotlight on Mathematics, Science and Technology is an on-going program through the academic year, and is voluntarily staffed by faculty members in the College of Science and Technology.
 There is no charge for the presentations.
 For more information, visit the program page, or contact the Office of the Dean, College of Science and Technology, at 717-871-4292.

 - Science Olympiad